L1apps/taskbox/about.md

 *   **Local Search:** Located in the task toolbar, filters tasks within the **current** view (works in specific lists AND Global Views).

 ### 🎯 Focused List
-The **Focused** list is a permanent system list located at the top of your sidebar (Blue List Icon).
+The **Focused** list is a permanent system list located at the top of the sidebar (Lightning Bolt Icon).
 It is designed for your immediate priorities.
-*   **Add to Focused:** Click the target/crosshair icon (turns blue when active) on any task to add it to the Focused list.
+*   **Add to Focused:** Click the Lightning Bolt icon (turns blue when active) on any task to add it to the Focused list.
 *   **Features:**
     *   **Sort & Search:** Sort focused items by due date or importance, or search locally within the list.
     *   **Export:** Export your focused list to CSV for reporting.